pacphi/cf-service-inventory-report/README.md

 would download the Mongo executable from `https://fastdl.mongodb.org/osx/mongodb-osx-x86_64-3.4.15.tgz` when the service is running on a Mac OSX host.

 > OS-specific sub-directory choices are: `linux`, `win32`, and `osx`.
 See [https://www.mongodb.com/download-center#community](https://www.mongodb.com/download-center#community) for more details.

+### to set the delivery Schedule

+Update the value of the `cron` property in `application.yml`.
+Consult this [article](https://www.baeldung.com/spring-scheduled-tasks) and the [Javadoc](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Scheduled.html#cron--) to understand how to tune it for your purposes.

 ## How to Build